codenart/codenart.github.io/_posts/1-html/2017-07-27-html-3-embedded-content.md

 </div>

 Waaaa...
 I've not noticed that this article is full of music now. :D
-I'm sorry if those stuff distracted you from learning process. :D
+I'm sorry if those stuff distracted you. :D

 After 3 tutorials, now we've already know how to add basic content-types into webpages.
 The next important thing is grouping related content into parts